Georgey764/Grant-Application-Management-System/README.md

      #spring.datasource.password=${DB_PASSWORD}
      ```

-3. Change your directory back to the Backend project folder /EmergingScholarsApplication/Backend/
+2. Change your directory back to the Backend project folder /EmergingScholarsApplication/Backend/
 4. Run the following command

 #### Setting up the frontend
 1. Change the directory to /EmergingScholarsApplication/Frontend/
 2. Run the following command

+     ```
+     npm start
+     ```

 ## Using the Application